falcosecurity/falco-website/content/en/docs/concepts/event-sources/gvisor/_index.md

 You're now monitoring your gVisor sandboxes.

-## Permament configuration with Systemd
+## Permanent configuration with Systemd

 Alternatively, for a more permanent configuration: